SADDLE

 Heavy objects: To put on top of the bisque tiles to hold them in place.

-Metal bar: A flat bar of metal, longer than the width of the table and about 2cm wide, this is to hold the tiles correctly and stop them from moving.
+Metal bars: A flat bar of metal, longer than the width of the table and about 2cm wide, this is to hold the tiles correctly and stop them from moving.

-Tiles: Bisque tiles for spacing and holding in place the tiles that are going to be printed in place.
+Tiles: Bisque tiles for spacing and holding in place the tiles that are going to be marked.

-a) The tiles have been placed correctly in relation with the screen.
+a) The tiles have been placed in relation to the screen.
 You must check that the space between the screen and the tiles is correct when it is pulled down.

 b) Put bits on the table to support the front two corners of the screen so it rests on them when pulled down.
 Pull it down and hold it so it touches the bits on both sides, look between the screen and the tiles, there should be a parallel space of about ½cm between them.
-Adjusted this; by turning the knobs until it is correct..
+Adjust this by turning the knobs until it is correct.

-c) Side view, showing that the mesh only touches the tile while the squeegee is being used.
+c) Side view, to show that the mesh only touches the tile while the squeegee is being used.

-Note: This can become complicated if the wood of the frames, with age warps or the business that makes the screen has not placed the design parallel to the frame.
+Note: This can become complicated if the wood of the frames warp with age or the business that makes the screen has not placed the design parallel to the frame.

 d) Slightly lift the frame, dip the big paint brush into the paint and put a line of it along the back, without touching the design.

-g) Pull down the frame and hold the it down with your left ha and with your right pull the squeeze over the screen, keeping it at 45º.
-Do it several times until the outline are completely covered.
+g) Pull down the frame and hold it down with your left hand and with your right pull the squeegee over the screen, keeping it at 45º.
+Do it several times until the outlines are completely covered.
 Lift up the screen and move the excess paint to the right and then down to the bottom placing it for the next printing.

 h) The printing finished.

-i) Lift them up the tiles, on the back paint its number and code and then put them separately on the shelves to dry.
+i) Lift them up the tiles, on the back paint the number and code and then put them separately on the shelves to dry.

 Chiropodist and builder